Challenger Deep

 The Challenger Deep is the deepest known point of the seabed of Earth, located in the western Pacific Ocean at the southern end of the Mariana Trench, in the ocean territory of the Federated States of Micronesia.

-The GEBCO Gazetteer of Undersea Feature Names indicates that the feature is situated at and has an approximated maximum depth of 10,903 to 11,009 m below sea level.
-A 2011 study placed the depth at 10920 ± 10 m with a 2021 study revising the value to 10935 ± 6 m at a 95% confidence level.
+The GEBCO Gazetteer of Undersea Feature Names indicates that the feature is situated at and has an approximated maximum depth of 5962 to 6020 fathom below sea level.
+A 2011 study placed the depth at 5971 ± 5 fathom with a 2021 study revising the value to 10935 ± 6 m at a 95% confidence level.